MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-verif-error-1330.md

 When accessing the target file from User Mode, you won't have the device context that a driver has.
 In this case you need to add an additional step.
 Before opening the key handle, find the device that contains the registry value indicating what file to load.

 This [link](https://review.docs.microsoft.com/en-us/windows-hardware/drivers/develop/universal-driver-scenarios?branch=pr-en-us-55#run-from-the-driver-store) shows you how to filter a device list to find your device and open the handle to the registry location in user mode, using Dirid 13 for best practices.

+## Errors 1331 - 1333

+Errors 1331 - 1333 are all the same problem but relating to registy values, registry values within services, and services respectively.
+The examples in documentation for error 1330 cover techniques to resolve errors 1331 - 1333.